-- A- Chairman- Works directly with the incoming and outgoing Host Presidents along with the Fairground Personnel in managing the state show, assist in interpretation and application according to rule intent, and assists with other events and needs as they occur.
-Beginning in 2019 this position will be a 4-year term. - B- Judged/Pleasure Event Co-Chairman- Must be versed in discipline and work with the Chairman to help with clarifying rules and any concerns that arise at the pleasure arena.
+- A- Judged/Pleasure Event Co-Chairman- Must be versed in discipline and work with the Chairman to help with clarifying rules and any concerns that arise at the pleasure arena.
 Also, serves on rules committee to help in assuring all passed proposals are understood and added to the rules as needed.
-Beginning in the year 2019, this position will be a 3-year term then fall back to a 2year term in 2021. - C- Federation Secretary- Creates and handles written correspondence involving Federation business and functions.
-Works with incoming Host Secretary in maintaining forms for state show, program book sheet, updated rules and regulations, etc. This position is permanent until vacated by the current electee. - D- Federation Webmaster Oversees and manages federation website.
-This position is permanent until vacated by the current electee. - E- Federation Treasurer- Keep financial records of Federation income and expenses, pay bills, and distribute funds as needed, prepares financial statements for meetings, and attends all meetings.
+Beginning in the year 2019, this position will be a 3-year term then fall back to a 2-year term in 2021. - B- Federation Secretary- Creates and handles written correspondence involving Federation business and functions.
+Works with incoming Host Secretary in maintaining forms for state show, program book sheet, updated rules and regulations, etc. This position is permanent until vacated by the current electee. - C- Federation Webmaster Oversees and manages federation website.
+This position is permanent until vacated by the current electee. - D- Federation Treasurer- Keep financial records of Federation income and expenses, pay bills, and distribute funds as needed, prepares financial statements for meetings, and attends all meetings.
 This position shall not be a member of the same household of the Federation President and shall not be related in any way.
 Must be bonded in the amount of \$60,000.00.
-This position is permanent until vacated by the current electee. - F- Federation Co-Treasurer- Assists with all duties of the treasurer.
+This position is permanent until vacated by the current electee. - E- Federation Co-Treasurer- Assists with all duties of the treasurer.
 This position may not be a member of the same household of the Federation President and shall not be related in any way.
 Must be able to perform all duties of treasurer in the event of their absence.
 Must be bonded in the amount of \$60,000.00.
-This position is permanent until vacated by an electee. - G- Grounds Keeper- Prepares all event and practice arenas to the satisfaction of GFSC for competition.
+This position is permanent until vacated by an electee. - F- Grounds Keeper- Prepares all event and practice arenas to the satisfaction of GFSC for competition.
 Performs under the leadership of GFSC.
-This position is permanent until vacated by electee or terminated by GFSC. - H- President- Chosen annually from the Association hosting the state horse show.
+This position is permanent until vacated by electee or terminated by GFSC. - G- President- Chosen annually from the Association hosting the state horse show.
 They shall have the responsibility of running the state show, which includes all aspects of the show, buying trophies, and securing a judge for the state horse show.
 Works closely with Chairman to manage the state show.
-Also, they will pass a complete set of current rules onto the incoming host Association along with all other Federation property. - I- Vice Presidents- The President from each association shall serve as Vice Presidents of the Federation.
+Also, they will pass a complete set of current rules onto the incoming host Association along with all other Federation property. - H- Vice Presidents- The President from each association shall serve as Vice Presidents of the Federation.
 They will assist in all aspects of the show to ensure smooth running of the state show.
 If the President of the host Association is in service as Federation President, they have the right to appoint another to represent them in the office of Vice President.